Local and global well-posedness of 2d periodic multiplicative stochastic NLS

-The (nonlinear) Schr{\"o}dinger equation \eqref{eqn:intronls} with a potential has certain physical interpretations, see {\cite{gerard2006nonlinear}} and the references therein.
-In this paper we are able to treat a large class of \tmtextit{subcritical} potentials and all results are continuous w.r.t. the potential in the ``correct'' topology, see Section \ref{sec:rough} for a discussion; Since the chief application is the white noise potential this aspect is not always emphasised.
-Some potentials of interest are actually \tmtextit{critical} in the sense of scaling, like the Dirac Delta in 2d (see the monograph {\cite{albeverio2012solvable}}) or the potential $| \cdummy |^{- 2}$ treated in {\cite{burq2003strichartz}}.
+The (nonlinear) Schr{\"o}dinger equation \eqref{eqn:intronls} with a (random) potential has certain physical interpretations, see {\cite{gerard2006nonlinear}} and the references therein.
+In this paper we consider the white noise potential but the same results hold for a large class of potentials, see Remark \ref{rem:genpot}.
+Some potentials of interest are actually \textit{critical} in the sense of scaling, like the Dirac Delta in 2d (see the monograph {\cite{albeverio2012solvable}}) or the potential $| \cdummy |^{- 2}$ treated in {\cite{burq2003strichartz}}.
 Our method does not apply in these cases, but in the aforementioned examples the analysis depends in a crucial way on the structure of the potential.
-We stress here that our method relies {\tmstrong{only}} on the (Besov) regularity of the potential and possibly some related objects and does {\tmstrong{not}} depend on its sign, radial symmetry, homogeneity etc.

-Stochastic NLS of the form \eqref{eqn:intronls} but with different noises(e.g. white in time coloured in space) have also been considered, see {\cite{de1999stochastic}}, {\cite{brzezniak2019martingale}}, {\cite{fan2018global}} to name but a few.
+Stochastic NLS similar to \eqref{eqn:intronls} but with different noises(e.g. white in time coloured in space) have also been considered, see {\cite{de1999stochastic}}, {\cite{brzezniak2019martingale}}, {\cite{fan2018global}} to name but a few.
 Other stochastic dispersive PDEs which have been studied in recent years include stochastic NLS with additive space-time noise {\cite{oh2018stochastic}}, {\cite{forlano2018stochastic}} and nonlinear stochastic wave equations with additive space-time noise in {\cite{gubinelli2018renormalization}} and {\cite{gubinelli2018paracontrolled}}.
-Let us also mention {\cite{gubinelli2012rough}}, where the theory of \tmtextit{Rough Paths}--the precursor to both Regularity Structures and Paracontrolled Distributions--is used to solve the \tmtextit{deterministic} low-regularity KdV equation and which showcases nicely how tools from singular SPDEs can be applied to non-stochastic PDE problems.
+Let us also mention {\cite{gubinelli2012rough}}, where the theory of \textit{Rough Paths}--the precursor to both Regularity Structures and Paracontrolled Distributions--is used to solve the \textit{deterministic} low-regularity KdV equation and which showcases nicely how tools from singular SPDEs can be applied to non-stochastic PDE problems.\\